 Effective internal communication in a company is crucial for a successful impact on revenue and relationships with existing, loyal customers.
-When you disperse responsibility for customer retention throughout a company, you can get some unexpected—and negative—consequences.
+When you disperse responsibility for customer retention throughout a company, you can get some unexpected—and negative—consequences leading to customer churn.
 You can also hurt sales efforts with new customers.

 Consider the findings from a Workforce.com study, 60% of companies don’t have a long-term internal communication strategy.
 In another study by IBM, researchers found that among the companies that do have a long-term internal communication strategy, 72% of their employees don’t have a full understanding of it.